Skip to Main Content

 Location Scout Services

-Finding perfect filming locations from dynamic Seoul to the volcanic beauty of Jeju Island.
+We find the right filming spots, from lively Seoul to the volcanic beauty of Jeju Island.

-South Korea offers filmmakers a compelling mix of cutting-edge urban environments and timeless natural beauty, from Seoul's neon-lit Gangnam district and Joseon-era palaces to the coastal city of Busan, the volcanic landscapes of Jeju Island, the Seoraksan mountain ranges, and traditional hanok villages.
-The country that produced Parasite and Squid Game provides world-class production infrastructure alongside diverse filming environments.
+South Korea gives filmmakers a rich mix of modern cities and timeless natural beauty.
+You can shoot Seoul's neon-lit Gangnam district and Joseon-era palaces, the coastal city of Busan, the volcanic landscapes of Jeju Island, the Seoraksan mountain ranges, and old hanok villages.
+The country that made Parasite and Squid Game pairs top-tier production setup with this wide range of filming spots.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified Korean locations.
-Our professionals hold established relationships with KOFIC, Seoul Film Commission, Busan Film Commission, Korea Heritage Service, and local authorities, enabling efficient permitting and access to historic palaces, modern cityscapes, and natural landscapes across every province.
+Through NeedAFixer, we connect you with location scouts who keep a large database of checked Korean spots.
+Our pros hold close ties with KOFIC, Seoul Film Commission, Busan Film Commission, Korea Heritage Service, and local authorities.
+Those ties speed up permits and open access to historic palaces, modern cityscapes, and natural landscapes in each province.

 ACT 01